-Common types of cheque frauds Cheque frauds world widetake the from of;
+Common types of cheque frauds world wide take the from of;

-Counterfeit -cheque not written or authorized by legitimateaccount holder.
+Cheque not written or authorized by legitimate account holder.
 Normally this occurs when a false cheque is drawn on a valid account or presented based on fraudulent identification.
 A criminal may open a current account and cash the false cheque using the fraudulent identification documents.
 Criminals use information from personal and / or corporate trash to produce the identification with computer technology.

 In other instances a valid cheque drawn on a busy account may be stolen, counterfeited and the counterfeit is then cashed using a fictitious account.
 To protect against such frauds, customers should ensure that their personal information, including account records is highly secured at all times.

-Alterations on Instruments – information on the legitimate cheque such as payee, account number, amount is changed to benefit the fraudster (Bichupuli).
+Information on the legitimate cheque such as payee, account number, amount is changed to benefit the fraudster (Bichupuli).
 This occurs after a bonafide drawer creates a valid cheque to settle an obligation; a criminal then intercepts this good cheque and uses chemicals or other means to erase the amount or the payee so that new information can be entered.
-New nformation is then introduced on the cheque.
+New information is then introduced on the cheque.

 Cardholders should never use a card in an ATM where they see suspicious equipment or people.
 Always insist that cashiers swipe customer’s cards in a machine that should be well located at the counters in the site of the cardholder and not under the counters or back offices.